Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

-Hence, the unsupervised relighting loss function is defined as follows: In this study, we set $\lambda_a$, $\lambda_b$, $\lambda_c$, and $\lambda_d$ to 1, 0.1, 0.2, and 0.1, respectively.
-Finally, the overall learning loss function for real domain data is defined as: Here, $\lambda_1$ and $\lambda_2$ are consistent with the settings of $\lambda_1$ and $\lambda_2$ setting in synthetic domain learning.
+Finally, we employ the unsupervised relighting loss defined in Eq~(\ref{eq11}) and ReID loss to jointly optimize the whole network.
+Therefore, the overall loss function for real domain data is defined as: